Industry Expertise · July 15, 2024

 If you choose to pursue this line of business, review the bylaws of the association, the community's budget and the property management agreement before accepting the position.
 Make sure you thoroughly understand your obligations should you decide to pursue this income-generating activity.

 Property management companies should focus on adding value to tenants in rental communities.
-Diverse revenue streams will help residents enjoy optional amenities, while those who don't want to use a pool or fitness room don't need to shoulder the costs.
-These fee-based activities allow your company to maintain the property in excellent condition while still keeping base rents affordable.
+It can be a win-win situation.
+You'll diversify your revenue streams and be able to provide better amenities for your tenants.
+Plus, by creating fee-based activities, residents who enjoy those amenities pay for them while those who don't want to use a pool or fitness room don't have to shoulder the costs.
+These other revenue streams allow your company to maintain the property in excellent condition while still keeping base rents affordable.

 Insights